souffle-lang/souffle-lang.github.io/pages/docs/components.md

 Note that the two relations `TheAnswer` of both component instantiations are disambiguated by the prefix `myInstance1` and `myInstance2` to avoid a name clash.

-If rules/facts are defined in a component for which there are no relation declarations, no prefices are added and the resolution is deferred to the actual component instatiation (which may contain in another component and so forth).
+Suppose rules/facts are defined in a component for which there are no relation declarations.
+In that case, no prefix is prepended, and the resolution is deferred to the actual component instantiation.

 For example, in the following example we have facts and rules defined whose relations reside outside of the component in which they are defined.